The attorney points out that the typical SCM subscriber, a car enthusiast who holds fast cars and racetracks dear, will never make it onto this jury

 While the settlement was being negotiated, the California Supreme Court was considering a broadly similar case.
 The Court of Appeal had ruled that releases were effective as to negligence claims, but not as to claims of gross negligence.
 There was uncertainty about the outcome because this case was the first time this issue had been addressed by a California court.
 McClellan insisted that the Supreme Court would agree with the Court of Appeal, and that he could prove gross negligence against the various defendants.
 He also insisted that the release would not be effective against the driver, as Keaton had been warned about the car’s handling problems before the event and did not disclose them.
 Either way, the release had nothing to do with the claim against Porsche, as it was not a participant at the track day.

 The Supreme Court’s opinion was issued shortly after the settlement and was what McClellan predicted.
 The case involved a release given by the parents of a developmentally disabled girl who participated in a City of Santa Barbara summer camp and drowned while swimming.
 With no prior California precedent, the Court looked to decisions from other states.
 Quite a number had addressed the issue, and the majority ruled that properly written releases would be effective against claims of ordinary negligence, but that public policy made them void as to claims of gross negligence.
-The Court noted that most of the handful of decisions that enforced releases in cases of gross negligence involved auto racing incidents, but also noted that several states had ruled that releases are ineffective against claims for ordinary negligence, even in auto racing situations.
+The Court noted that most of the handful of decisions that enforced releases in cases of gross negligence involved auto accidents, but also noted that several states had ruled that releases are ineffective against claims for ordinary negligence, even in auto racing situations.

 Interestingly, the Court received amicus curiae briefs from a number of organizations, including NASCAR and the California Speedway Association, predicting the demise of spectator racing and numerous types of recreational activities if the Court adopted this rule.
 The Court brushed them off, pointing out that NASCAR holds three races each year in Virginia and New York, both of which have laws that bar releases even in cases of ordinary negligence.